Credit: Board of Directors Image via Shutterstock

 Diversity improves the power of a board of directors for several reasons, according to the report, including the fact that it provides for the access and utilization of untapped talent in order to include the greatest variety of workers .
 In addition, Butler said women and minorities have greater independence from management, thus reducing the risk of management being self-serving.

-Butler added that diversity on an organization's board of directors generates more information and gives a sense of positive corporate behavior.
+Butler added that generates more information and gives a sense of positive corporate behavior.

 Butler suggests that U.S. companies need to take action soon, as other countries already are implementing diversity protocols and policies that could leave American companies behind.
 While there are a number of ways to achieve diversity, Butler proposes regulatory reform as one step toward achieving it.

 She argues for transparency regulations that require public filing disclosures, including information such as post-secondary degrees, international background or exposure, key highlights of the last 20 years of employment history and key current and past for-profit and nonprofit board service.